 Misplaced items will be turned in to the lost and found box located in the Lower School near the stage door.
-In the Middle School, items will be placed in an unused locker adjacent to the Athletic Director's office (currently, locker number 51).
+In the Middle School, items will be placed in an unused locker adjacent to the office of the Director of Finance and Operations (currently, locker number 51).
 Students and parents are urged to check lost and found for missing items.
 Please label all personal property.
 Unclaimed items will be disposed of at the end of each quarter.
 Small items such as jewelry, watches, and eyeglasses are typically kept in the office.